Search results for

 You can download music for offline listening, which saves data.

-Qobuz lets you download music in a few different ways.
-First, you can purchase and then download music from the Qobuz download store.
+Qobuz lets you download music in different ways.
+First, you can purchase and then download music from the Qobuz store.
 Qobuz then organizes your purchases under the “Purchases” tab.
-You can also download these songs and store them on your laptop and listen to them on any device.
+You can also download these songs, store them on your laptop, and listen to them on any device.

-You can also download songs for offline listening in the form of imports and cached music.
-This is how Spotify downloads work, and you don’t make a separate payment for offline access to these tracks because you don’t actually own the music.
+You can download songs for offline listening as imports and cached music.
+This is how Spotify downloads work—you don’t need to pay for offline access to these tracks because you don’t actually own the music.

 What is cached music?

 When you listen to a song while online, Qobuz automatically downloads it onto your device for offline listening in the same quality you listened to it in—this is called cached music.
-Cached music can only be accessed by going to the sidebar menu of the media player, selecting “Playing history” and playing the song from there.
-If you want to delete an item from your cache, you can select the song’s menu and delete it.
-If you want to disable the cache, you can do so on a smartphone, but on the desktop app, you can only minimize the amount of storage space the cache uses to 1GB.
+Cached music can only be accessed by going to the media player’s sidebar menu, selecting “Playing history,” and playing the song there.
+You can delete an item from your cache by selecting the relevant option from the song menu.
+Similarly, if you wish to disable the cache, you can do so on a smartphone.
+However, the desktop app only allows you to reduce the cache storage up to 1GB.

 How do you download music for offline listening?

-You can manually download songs for offline listening too, but if you import a song on your desktop app, it doesn’t automatically import on your smartphone app, and vice versa.
+You can manually download songs for offline listening.
+However, if you import a song on your desktop app, it doesn’t automatically import on your smartphone app, and vice versa.

 Two side-by-side screenshots of the Qobuz Android app displays how to download a single track.

-On Android, you can click the vertical ellipsis that appears at the bottom right corner of the media player, and select “Import in quality …” Then, select your preferred streaming quality and the song will appear in your library.
-To import an entire album, go to the album’s information page with the entire tracklist, and click the “down arrow” icon next to the “heart” icon.
+Instead, on Android, select the vertical ellipsis in the bottom corner of the media player, then click “Import in quality …”.
+Then, choose your preferred streaming quality, and the song will appear in your library.
+To import an entire album, go to the album’s information page with the complete tracklist and click the “down arrow” icon next to the “heart” icon.

-On the Android app, when in your Offline Library, there’s a subpage called Genres where you can select various genres and then click “Validate.”
-When you choose to validate your genre selection, Qobuz creates a temporary filter to only display downloaded songs of the genres you selected.
+With the Android app, when in your Offline Library, there’s a subpage called Genres where you can select various genres and then click “Validate.”
+When you choose to validate your genre selection, Qobuz creates a temporary filter that shows downloaded songs of the genres you selected.

 Qobuz does not support local media files.
-The only local media files that can be played through Qobuz are those that you purchased and then downloaded from the Qobuz store.
+The only local media files that can be played with Qobuz are those that you purchased and then downloaded from the Qobuz store.

 Does Sonos have Qobuz integration?